davdar/maam/writeup/pldi15.markdown

 ``````````````````````````````````````````````````
 ./maam --gc --CFA=0 --flow-sen prog.lam
 ``````````````````````````````````````````````````
-These flags are implemented completely independent of one another, and are applied to a single parameterized monadic interpreter.
+These flags are implemented independently of one another and are applied to a single parameterized monadic interpreter.
 Furthermore, using Galois transformers allows us to prove each combination correct in one fell swoop.

 \paragraph{Setup}
 We describe a simple language and a garbage-collecting allocating semantics as the